Note: This Article Has Been Updated for GPT4-V, Plugins, Dall-e3 and Bing Search

 There are other AI tools that might be better for copywriting, but they aren't free and if they're better, it's not by much.

 #8 Media Suggestions

-ChatGPT doesn't create images, but it understands them.
+ChatGPT now suppoers Dall-E-3 which let's it create images, but I like it best for suggestions.
 It can give you inspiration for images you can use in your product listings or marketing materials.

 Most Amazon sellers will see those answers as common sense, but we can go further by asking it to expand on certain options.